RoyTrenneman/ESP-SIGFOX/README.md

 ## IDE used:
 [PlatformIO Core](https://docs.platformio.org/en/latest/quickstart.html)

-Use platform = espressif8266@2.3.0 due to issue with tha latest version.
+Use platform = espressif8266@2.3.0 due to issue with the latest version.

 On my side, I use MQTT message in order to manage GPS data sent by the Sigfox Module.